ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    Option 1 has the advantage that it does not need denesting information to be stored in interface files, but the disadvantage that it provides no way to turn the optimization off without modifying the compiler.
-Options 2 is more extensible than option 3, since in the future denesting may be allowed even in some cases where there is more than one constructor.
+Option 2 is more extensible than option 3, since in the future denesting may be allowed even in some cases where there is more than one constructor.